 If you’re suffering from these symptoms, you can minimise the pain by trying out some home-made remedies.
 If you don’t see any results, visit a physiotherapist.

-If you only feel pain and aches on your hands or wrists when riding your bike, then probably, it’s your cycle that is causing the pain.
-So, to fix it, the first thing you should start doing it to take a look at your bike fit.
+If you only feel pain and aches on your hands or wrists when riding your bike, the first thing you should start doing it to take a look at your bike fit.

 It’s highly likely that you may be exerting too much weight on your hands and wrists when cycling and this might be the main reason behind your pain.
 Maybe your saddle is too high and it is shifting your weight forward.
 Also, the handlebars that are at a lower position than recommended and this is putting extra weight on your wrists.